noahedavis/webrequest/README.md

 Simple thread-safe C++ WinHttp wrapper for creating synchronous/asynchronous web requests.
 Includes easy customization options for mutual tls, retries and authentication.

+If you have any suggestions for changes/updates feel free to let me know!

 ## Examples

 To send a web request and get it's response, call the request() method on a WebRequester object: